JustOpenSource/fatalshootings/README.md

 The html file is a mustache template.

 ####Model####
-The .js file is the model and returns a json object in the format that the html template expects.
+The js file is the model and returns a json object in the format that the html template expects.

 There are two ways to write models, either synchronously or asynchronously.